n0w4n/BFIM/README.md

-# BBFIM ~ Bash File Integrity Monitor
+# BFIM ~ Bash File Integrity Monitor
 BFIM is created as part of an redteam/blueteam excercise.
 Because there wasn't much information about given resources on the defending machines, I needed a BFIM that had almost no dependancies and was very lightweight.